 We launched our first fundraising appeal in 2014 to begin a refurbishment programme of all our glasshouses.
 We are indebted to those who have already contributed to this appeal and enabled us to restore the Tropical and Temperate and the Display houses in the Walled Garden.
 In the Spring of 2016 we launched an appeal to restore Glasshouse 24 & 25 - the Fig House, Nectarine and Late Vinery in the orchard.

 We have been delighted by the generosity of our wonderful supporters in helping to restore these amazing Victorian glasshouses.
-Our specialist works and maintenance team have spent tireless months, weeks, days and hours in all temperatures to restore two major glasshouses this year.
+Throughout 2016 our specialist works and maintenance team have spent tireless months, weeks, days and hours in all temperatures to restore two major glasshouses.

 Read the full story here.